gabriellapizzuto/gabriellapizzuto.github.io/_pages/openings.md

 ## Postdocs

 Currently, I do not have funding for postdoc positions.
-However, feel free to contact me if you are still interested in joining my lab and I would be happy to support you in obtaining external funding through the following schemes: [Marie Sklodowska Curie Postdoctoral Fellowships](https://marie-sklodowska-curie-actions.ec.europa.eu/actions/postdoctoral-fellowships), Royal Academy of Engineering Fellowships, and othe similar schemes [here](https://www.liverpool.ac.uk/researcher/fellowships/opportunities/).
+However, feel free to contact me if you are still interested in joining my lab and I would be happy to support you in obtaining external funding through the following schemes: [Marie Sklodowska Curie Postdoctoral Fellowships](https://marie-sklodowska-curie-actions.ec.europa.eu/actions/postdoctoral-fellowships), Royal Academy of Engineering Fellowships e.g. [RAEng IC Postdoctoral Fellowships](https://raeng.org.uk/programmes-and-prizes/programmes/uk-grants-and-prizes/support-for-research/uk-ic-postdoctoral-research-fellowships), and other similar schemes [here](https://www.liverpool.ac.uk/researcher/fellowships/opportunities/).
 Please include a CV and a research statement describing you previous work and future plans.

 ## Undergraduate Students